westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ...
 ```

-With this method, the main code responsible for issuing and parsing zone reports
+If this method is used, the main code that is responsible for issuing and
-always has access to the `capacity` field of `struct blk_zone` regardless of
+parsing zone reports always has access to the `capacity` field of `struct
-the kernel version the code is executed on.
-For kernels before kernel version
+blk_zone` regardless of the kernel version the code is executed on.
+For kernels
-5.9, the zone capacity field will always be equal to 0, meaning that the zone
+before kernel version 5.9, the zone capacity field is always equal to 0, which
-capacity should be ignored and that the zone size should be used in its place.
+means that the zone capacity should be ignored and that the zone size should be
+used in its place.
+If your kernel lacks support for this field, you can still
-Different coding techniques can also be used to always return a zone capacity
+use various coding techniques to return a zone capacity that is equal to the
-equal to the zone size for kernels lacking support for this field.
+zone size.

 The command line utility [`blkzone`](../tools/util-linux.md#blkzone), which
 is part of the *util-linux* project, uses the *BLKREPORTZONE* command to
 implement its *report* function.
 Its code was modified similarly to the above
-method to allow its correct compilation and execution regardless of the version
+method to ensure its correct compilation and execution regardless of the version
 of the kernel being used.

 ### Resetting a Zone Write Pointer